seantrott/bergen_trott_mentalizing_paper2/README.md

 #### Experiment 1

+`exp_group`: Participants in Experiment were assigned to one of two experimental groups: **Inference** or **Knowledge**
 Individual difference variables:
-- `exp_group`: Participants in Experiment were assigned to one of two experimental groups: **Inference** or **Knowledge**
 - `exp.inf.mean`: Mean explicit mental state reasoning score (averaged across both coders).
 - `rc.mean`: Mean reading comprehension score (averaged across both coders).
 - `rc.bins`: Binned reading comprehension (created in `experiment1_analysis.Rmd`)
 - `spon.true`: Spontaneous mental state reasoning scores, including tiebreaker codes.

 `numeric_categorization2`: recoded version of `answer`, to align `yes` responses across experimental groups.
-(In *Knowledge* group, a "Yes" response would by default be correct in Speaker Aware condition, whereas in the *Inference* group, a "No" response would by default be correct in the Speaker Unaware condition.
-This recoding allows for direct comparison across experimental groups in which the same expected outcome corresponds to each condition.)
+In the Knowledge* group, a "Yes" response would by default be correct in Speaker Aware condition, e.g. "Yes, the speaker is aware of the obstacle"; whereas in the *Inference* group, a "Yes" response would by default be correct in the Speaker Unaware condition, e.g. "Yes, the speaker is making a request".
+This recoding inverts *Knowledge* answers, such that a "Yes" now corresponds to: "Yes, the speaker is unaware of the obstacle".
+This allows for direct comparison across experimental groups in which the same expected outcome corresponds to each condition.

-**Random factors**:
+#### Experiment 2

+Individual difference variables:
+- `exp_inf_mean`: Mean explicit mental state reasoning score (averaged across both coders).
+- `rc_mean`: Mean reading comprehension score (averaged across both coders).
+- `rc_bins_1`: Binned reading comprehension (created in `experiment1_analysis.Rmd`)
+- `spon_true`: Spontaneous mental state reasoning scores, including tiebreaker codes.

+#### Random factors
 - `subject`: subject ID
 - `stimNum`: item number